grackle-project/grackle/doc/source/Installation.rst

 Building with CMake
 -------------------

-To use this system, version 3.16 or newer of ``cmake`` is required.
+Grackle provides a Modern CMake build-system.
+While CMake has some baggage (primarily due to the maintenace of backwards compatability), it is arguably the most-portable mainstream build-system that is easiest to integrate with simulation codes.

+An overview of our design philosophy is provided :ref:`here <cmake_buildsystem_design_rationale>`.
+This build-system makes integration of Grackle into simulation codes that are themselves built with CMake extremely easy.
+Steps have also been taken simplify integration of Grackle into simulation codes built with any other build-systems (they just need to call the standardized ``pkg-config`` command-line tool).
+More details about integration are provided :doc:`on this page <Consuming>`.
+This current section focuses on installation.

+For the uninitiated, the CMake build-system performs an out-of-source build.
+An out-of-source build places all build artifacts (auto-generated source/header files, object files, etc.) into a "build-directory."
+The build-directory is at a user-specified location that is organized into a hierarchy that resembles the source directory hierarchy.
+Cleaning up from a CMake-build is as simple as deleting this build-directory.
+In contrast, the "classic build system" performs an in-source build (because the that type of build distributes build artifacts throughout the source directory hierarchy, clean up requires more complex logic encapsulated by the ``make clean`` command).

 .. warning::

-   This build-system may not work properly if you have previously tried to build an earlier version of Grackle with the classic build system.

-   * While the cmake build system performs an "out-of-source" build, the traditional build system performs an "in-source" build.

-   * While the "classic build system" has been modified to better coexist with the cmake build-system, earlier versions could cause issues.
+   While the "classic build system" has been modified to better coexist with the CMake build-system, issues can potentially arise if build-artifacts produced in a "classic" build of an earlier Grackle-revision are not properly removed.
-     If the auto-generated files (both headers and source files), produced by the in-source build (from an earlier Grackle-version), are not properly removed, this can cause issues for cmake builds.
+   Specifically, the issues relate to the presence of auto-generated header-files.
+   We have built checks into the CMake build-system to prevent these issues in most cases, but they may not help in certain pathological scenarios.

 Procedure
 +++++++++

+The build/installation procedure follows the standard steps of any CMake build.
+The remainder of this subsection is primarily intended for readers who are relatively inexperienced with using CMake.

 1. Proceed to the grackle directory